-Mr. Yalowitz has deep experience in contractual and business disputes, civil and criminal tax controversies, labor and employment disputes, bankruptcy, securities fraud, product liability, antitrust, and corporate governance matters.
-In addition to trial and appellate work, he assists clients with internal and governmental investigations.
+He has deep experience in business disputes, constitutional law, bankruptcy and restructuring, securities fraud, product liability, antitrust, tax controversies, labor and employment disputes, and corporate governance matters.
+In addition to trial and appellate work, he has assisted clients with internal and governmental investigations and matters involving Congress.

-Before entering private practice, Mr. Yalowitz served as a law clerk for Judge Edmund L. Palmieri of the United States District Court for the Southern District of New York.
+Before entering private practice, he served as a law clerk for Judge Edmund L. Palmieri of the United States District Court for the Southern District of New York.

 - Sokolow v.
 PLO – Led a team that won a $655.5 million treble damages jury verdict after a seven-week trial under the Anti-Terrorism Act.